emipa606/LootBoxes/README.md

 Add loot boxes to the game and gamble for the ultimate prizes!

-Buy loot boxes from traders or build a mysterious red chest and exchange gold and silver to buy different kinds of loot boxes with different items in them.
+Buy loot boxes from traders or build a mysterious red chest and exchange gold and silver for different kinds of loot boxes with different items in them.

 ### Treasure chest
 A small loot box which contains valuable items like silver, gold, or thrumbo horns.
 There may even be a golden chest in it!